-A HECS debt can significantly reduce your income and serviceability potential.
-Find out how you can improve your chance of qualifying for a home loan.
+A HECS debt can reduce your income and serviceability potential when applying for a home loan.
 But it's the least worrying form of debt you can have.

-If you’re a university graduate, it’s likely that you’ve accumulated a debt as part of the Higher Education Contribution Scheme (HECS) during your tertiary studies.
+If you’re a university graduate, it’s likely that you’ve accumulated HECS-HELP debt during your tertiary studies.
 Many students choose to defer payment of their tertiary education through this higher education loan program with the intention of paying the government back once they start working.

-Your higher education debt may have been a non-issue during your course when you were darting in and out of lectures and tutorials, but you have to face the music once you enter the workforce and reach a certain income threshold.
+Your higher education debt may have been a non-issue during your course when you were darting in and out of lectures, but you have to face the music once you enter the workforce and reach a certain income threshold.

 However, there are steps you can take to raise your chance of qualifying for finance.